amanix007/react-popover-portal/README.md

 ```
 > `{prefix}__active` will be added when the popover is visible and `{prefix}__hidden` will be added when the popover is closing. <br/>

+# Known issues
+- Popup children does not cover the whole area by default which results onMouseEnter or onMouseLeave not firing even when the mouse is hovering the popup.
+This happens only when you set height on the portal node.
+To prevent this issue, simply add display:flex to your popup class and height:100% to the popup child.